tarikguney/command-core/README.md

 ```bash
 helloworld.exe add --name tarik --lastname guney
 ```
+If we disect the command call above, these would be the pieces of it:
+- `add`: The verb of the command.
+It is also known as `subcommand`.
+- `--name` and `--lastname`: These are the paramter names, or option names.
+- `tarik` and `guney`: These are the arguments or parameter values.

+You will see that these names are used in the library classes, as well.

 You can write represent and parse the command with the following classes: